-The first description to explain the mechanics of the move appears in Gabriel Mailhol's Le Philosophe Nègre et Les Secrets Des Grecs, 1764, p.
-150. The workings of the move are woven into a story between an experienced sharper named Dioméde and the narrator.
-Dioméde explains how the narrator was cheated with the pivot cut (pass).
-Interestingly, while the “classic” pass is known as a top-to-bottom shift –- with the bottom-to-top style considered a later development -– this early description suggests the opposite is true.
+The first description to explain the mechanics of the move appears in Gabriel Mailhol's Le Philosophe Nègre et Les Secrets des Grecs, Vol. 2, 1764, pp. 65-6.
+The workings of the move are woven into a story between an experienced sharper named Dioméde and the narrator.
+Dioméde explains how the narrator was cheated with the “pivot cut” (Pass).
+Interestingly, while the “classic” Pass is known as a top-to-bottom Shift –- with the bottom-to-top style considered a later development -– this early description suggests the opposite is true.
 In Mailhol's technique, the left fingers move the bottom half to the top.
 For more information on bottom-to-top passes, please see Herrmann Pass.

 The earliest instruction in the context of conjuring appears in Edme-Gilles Guyot's Nouvelles Recreations Physiques et Mathematiques, 1769, p.
 1 of the Hugard translation (unpublished).